SilkRose/Pony/stories/metal-magic/metal-magic.md

 Cloudy stepped forward.
 "Once we get to this processing building, we back up to the conveyor belt behind us."
 She pointed at said belt.

-They all watched as the pegasi [PREVENTS AMBIGUITY IN PRONOUN RESOLUTION] backed up and a unicorn lifted the metal from the wagon and hovered it above the belt.
+They all watched as the pegasi backed up and a unicorn lifted the metal from the wagon and hovered it above the belt.
 Both pegasi unhooked themselves from the wagon and trotted to stand in front of the conveyor belt.

 Sunrise pointed at the unicorn holding the metal.
 "This is Puzzle Piece.
 He takes the metal and pulls it apart, sprinkling small bits of metal onto the belt so our crusher doesn't get jammed."